 All type qualifiers, except for polymorphic qualifiers, need to be properly annotated with SubtypeOf.

-If the root of the hierarchy is the unqualified type, then no SubtypeOf annotation is necessary.
-For an example, see the Encrypted type system of Section 9.
+If the root of the hierarchy is the unqualified type, then its children will use @SubtypeOf (Unqualified.class), but no @SubtypeOf ( $\{\}$ ) annotation on the root is necessary.
+For an example, see the Encrypted type system of Section 10.